jdar0011/Labrador_ImGui/README.md

 - This application is a control interface for the [Espotek Labrador Portable Lab Bench](https://espotek.com/labrador/)
 - The primary goals of the design it to be student friendly and accessible, meaning that advanced features are not present
 - The original application for the board can be found [here](https://github.com/EspoTek/Labrador)
-- Developed as an ECSE Final Year Project at Monash University
+- The application was developed as an ECSE Final Year Project at Monash University
 <p align="center">
   <img src="https://github.com/user-attachments/assets/72207e83-18da-40ee-9f17-82211c3f7350" alt="labrador-controller-home-page" width="750"/>
 </p>